ansys/pyansys-tools-variableinterop/doc/source/contributing/index.rst

           .\.venv\Scripts\activate

-You can then install the development version of the project:
+Next, install the development version of the project with these commands:

 .. code::